logo

 Final Reflection

-Data structure visualizers are especially powerful in educational content where the behavior of an algorithm is difficult to convey purely in words.
+Data structure visualizers are especially powerful in educational content where the behavior of an operation is difficult to convey purely in words.
 Watching an AVL tree self-balance after an insertion, or seeing how a Red-Black tree recolors and rotates to maintain its invariants, creates an intuition that prose alone rarely achieves.

 Curious to Learn More?